gelilaa/acme-web-design/development-strategy.md

 - It was merged to `master` when the feature was finished.

 ### HTML
-- section element
-- Add input form for the subscription
-- Add a subscribe button
+Add a newsletters section: users can receives updates about the company as an option.

 ### CSS

-- Add styling for the new section element, newsletter id
+- Add styling for the new section element,
-- Add global button_1 class styling

-## 4. User Story: boxes
+## 4. User Story: skills

-__This section briefly explains the services of the company with some noticeable pictures and small explanatory texts under.__
+__As a site visitor, I want to know what briefly the skills of the company are.__

 ### Branches